Evgeny17387/PacketTracer/README.md

 # PacketTracer
-This Repo contains different networks using cisco PacketTracer simulator
+This Repo contains different networks using cisco PacketTracer simulator</br>
+Enter each example to see the network and possible simulations</br>